What Is Self-Sabotaging, And What Are Its Mental Health Impacts?

 Stop sabotaging yourself to improve mental health

-Ending self-sabotaging behavior can be achieved.
+It is possible to stop self-sabotaging and break free of behavior that may cause you to stand in the way of your own success.
 It may be helpful to first think about which ways you self-sabotage, whether it’s procrastination, substance use, or whatever may get in your way of feeling happy, to better understand how to stop the behavior.
+For example, you may identify certain situations in which you tend to start taking risks instead of making consistent progress toward your goal.
+As you become more aware of self-destructive behaviors, you may notice a substantial increase in the growth process.

 Building self-confidence through small daily promises